Reductions with samarium(II) iodide: Comparison with other methods

-Experimental conditions and procedure
+Experimental conditions

 Typical conditions

-Samarium iodide is conveniently generated in the reaction of samarium metal with either diiodomethane or diiodoethane.
+Samarium(II) iodide is conveniently generated in the reaction of samarium metal with either diiodomethane or diiodoethane.
 The use of diiodomethane is convenient because the oxidant is a liquid (diiodoethane is a solid).
 Although pure SmI2 is air sensitive, solutions of the reagent may be manipulated in air without special precautions.
 SmI2 reacts very slowly with water and even more slowly with alcohols.
 Alcohols are commonly used as co-solvents or proton sources in SmI2 reductions, as immediate quenching of negatively charged intermediates with a proton source has proven beneficial for reaction yields.
 Importantly, because SmI2 is a one-electron reductant, multiple equivalents must be used to accomplish two-electron reductions of organic substrates.
 In most cases, a stoichiometric amount of the reagent or slight excess is sufficient.

 The polarity of the solvent has a profound effect on the course of SmI2 reductions.
 Increasing the polarity of the reaction medium generally makes SmI2 a stronger reducing agent.
 HMPA may be used for this purpose; however, HMPA is a known carcinogen and should be handled with extreme care.

 Workup procedures may vary depending on the stability of the products.
 If the organic products of the reaction are stable to aqueous acid, aqueous hydrochloric acid may be used to quench the reaction.
 For workups involving acid-labile products, mildly basic solutions or pH 7–8 buffers may be used.
 Samarium salts are usually insoluble in these conditions, but do form a suspension in the aqueous phase from which the desired organic product can be extracted.